kexiZeroing/kexiZeroing.github.io/src/posts/understand-event-loop.md

 - **Event Loop**
 The Event Loop is a constantly running process and it has one simple job — to monitor the Call Stack and the Queues.
 If the Call Stack is empty, it will take the first event from the queue and push it to the Call Stack.
 Node.js and Chrome do not use the same event loop implementation.
 Chrome/Chromium uses `libevent`, while Node.js uses `libuv`.
 Check out [A Complete Visual Guide to Understanding the Node.js Event Loop](https://www.builder.io/blog/visual-guide-to-nodejs-event-loop).

+  > libuv's name and logo stand for "Unicorn Velociraptor", where:
+  > - U or Unicorn is a reference to universal and multi-platform.
+  > - V or Velociraptor is a reference to velocity and high-performance.

 **The difference between the task queue and the microtask queue is simple but very important:**
 - When executing tasks from the task queue, the runtime executes each task that is in the queue at the moment a new iteration of the event loop begins.
 Tasks added to the queue after the iteration begins will not run until the next iteration.